-4. Whether, and the extent to which, the proposal would adversely affect the property values in the affected area, or adversely affect the general welfare.
+7. Whether, and the extent to which, the proposal would adversely affect the property values in the affected area, or adversely affect the general welfare.

-Analysis: The proposed FLUM amendment and rezoning is not expected to adversely affect property values in the area, or the general welfare.
+Analysis: The proposed FLUM amendment and rezoning is not expected to affect adversely property values in the area, or the general welfare.
 On the contrary, Staff finds that the changes are expected to be a boom to economic development and enhance property values in the Town by leading to the creation of a senior village.

-5. Whether the proposal would result in an orderly and compatible land use pattern.
+8. Whether the proposal would result in an orderly and compatible land use pattern.
 Any positive and negative effects on such pattern shall be identified.

 Analysis: See Criteria 1, 2, 3, and 4.
-As described at Criteria 3, and when viewed through the concept of a Senior Village, the proposed FLUM amendment may be considered compatible.
+As described at Criteria 3, and when viewed through the concept of a Senior Village, the proposed rezoning may be considered compatible.
 Further, the uses proposed would generally produce fewer vehicular trips than may be calculated for office use which is permitted under the current designation.

-6. Whether the proposal would be in conflict with the public interest, and whether it is in harmony with the purpose and interest of the Comprehensive Plan.
+9. Whether the proposal would be in conflict with the public interest, and whether it is in harmony with the purpose and intent of this chapter.

-Analysis: See Criteria 1, 2, 3, 4, and 5.
-As previously stated, the creation of an "aging in community" development in the form of a senior village advances several goals and objectives identified in the Town of Miami Lakes Comp Plan.
+Analysis: See Criteria 1, 2, 3, 4, and 8.
+As previously stated, the creation of an "aging-in-place" development in the form of a senior village advances several goals and objectives identified in the Town of Miami Lakes Comprehensive Plan.